Skip to main content

 What Is Anysphere?
 History of Cursor AI (2026)

-The complete history of Anysphere from MIT dorm room to Cursor AI, Composer, Agent Mode, and the rise of agentic coding.
-Updated January 2026 with latest developments.
+The complete history of Anysphere from MIT dorm room to Cursor AI, Composer, Agent Mode, and the $60B SpaceX acquisition.
+Updated July 2026 with latest developments.

 What is Anysphere?
 Complete History of Cursor AI, Composer, Agent Mode & More

 Anysphere is an AI coding company that built Cursor, the world's most popular AI-first code editor.
-What started as a side project by four MIT students in 2022 became a $29.3 billion company by 2025—one of the fastest valuations in tech history.
+What started as a side project by four MIT students in 2022 became a $29.3 billion company by 2025, and in June 2026 SpaceX agreed to acquire it for $60 billion in stock, the largest startup acquisition on record.

 But where did it all start?
 What makes Cursor different from GitHub Copilot?
 How does agentic coding work?
 In today's article, we explore the complete history of Anysphere and the future of AI-powered development. 🚀